 I recently tested the Mossberg 100 ATR Night Train Bolt-Action Rifle in .308 (hereafter called the 100 ATR), a bolt action centerfire rifle with a 4+1 magazine and a lightweight fluted barrel.
 It turned out to be a light package for flinging .308 rounds; but it is an amazing value, considering the price.
 To put this in perspective, it is roughly half the price of similar types of rifles designed to do the same job.

 O.F.
-Mossberg and Sons Inc. is primarily known for its shotguns.
-Actually, Mossberg is the largest pump gun manufacturer in the world, and the “Made in the USA” stamp on the 100 ATR makes me like it more.
+Mossberg and Sons, Inc. is primarily known for their shotguns.
+Actually, Mossberg is the largest pump gun manufacturer in the world, and the “Made in the USA” on the 100 ATR makes me like them more.
 This is a company with a stellar reputation for reliable and rugged law enforcement products.

 The 100 ATR weighs 8.5 pounds with the included bipod.
 It handles like a scout rifle, a concept originally refined by Jeff Cooper, which defines a lightweight, handy, accurate rifle designed for general field use.
-A scout rifle generally weighs about 6 to 6.5 pounds.
+A scout rifle generally weighs about 6-6.5 pounds.
 With the bipod and scope removed from the 100 ATR, (I shot it from Caldwell rifle rests) it weighed about 7 pounds.
 This is lighter than most rifles specific for police tactical intervention.
-It is appropriately a matte-finish product, with an even coating on all metal parts.
+It is appropriately a matte finish product, with an even coating on all metal parts.